joshed-io/reveal-hugo/exampleSite/content/home/shortcodes/markdown.md

 ## Markdown Shortcode

-This markdown is not processed by Hugo, but by Reveal.js itself.
+This markdown is not processed by Hugo, but passed directly through to Reveal.js.

 ---